Article Reviewed By Jason McMinn, JD

 In a debate over whether or not to require motorcycle helmets, doctors and safety advocates often clash with the riders themselves.
 Biker advocacy groups have contended that states and municipalities should “let the ones who ride decide” whether or not to wear a helmet.

 Supporters of helmet laws cite the preventable deaths that occur each year when riders opt not to wear protective gear on the road.
-In Texas as many as 240 people died in 2015 because they didn’t wear a helmet (Data by Texas Department of Transportation.)
+In 2020, Texas motorcycle fatalities increased year over year.
+Last year 482 motorcyclists died on the road despite an overall decrease in the number of reported motorcycle crashes.
+(Data Source, TxDOT)

 Number of people who die each year in motorcycle deaths: